Santosh Vempala

 Santosh Vempala (born 18 October 1971) is a prominent computer scientist.
 He is a Distinguished Professor of Computer Science at the Georgia Institute of Technology.
 His main work has been in the area of Theoretical Computer Science.

 Biography

 Vempala secured B.Tech. degree in Computer Science and Engineering from Indian Institute of Technology, Delhi, in 1992 then he attended Carnegie Mellon University, where he received his Ph.D. in 1997 under professor Avrim Blum.

 In 1997, he was awarded a Miller Fellowship at Berkeley.
 Subsequently, he was a professor at MIT in the Mathematics Department, until he moved to Georgia Tech in 2006.

+In 2024, he and Ben Cousins won the Fulkerson Prize for Gaussian cooling and algorithms for volume and Gaussian volume.